Molecular Environmental Microbiology (MEMlab). Coordinator: Cappelletti

 Internship projects

-• Molecular, functional and omics analyses of bacterial strains capable of transforming toxic organic molecules, resisting toxic metals and producing nanomaterials
+• Molecular, functional, and omics analyses of bacterial strains capable of transforming toxic organic molecules, resisting toxic metals, and producing nanomaterials.

 Main publications